Thailand to extend dose gap for AstraZeneca vaccine to 16 weeks

-Healthcare & PharmaceuticalsThailand to extend dose gap for AstraZeneca vaccine to 16 weeks

-Thailand will extend the gap between the first and second doses of AstraZeneca's (AZN.L) COVID-19 vaccine to 16 weeks, in an effort to inoculate more people faster, a senior health official said on Monday.
+BANGKOK (Reuters) - Thailand will extend the gap between the first and second doses of AstraZeneca’s COVID-19 vaccine to 16 weeks, in an effort to inoculate more people faster, a senior health official said on Monday.

 The plan follows a similar decision by Spain to stretch the gap between two AstraZeneca doses to 16 weeks, which is beyond the 12 weeks maximum interval approved by the European Medicines Agency.
 A 16-week interval has not been tested in human trials.